 Before taking oxymorphone,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antidepressants; antihistamines; buprenorphine (Buprenex, Butrans, Subutex, in Suboxone); butorphanol (Stadol); cimetidine (Tagamet); ipratropium (Atrovent); medications for anxiety, irritable bowel disease, mental illness, motion sickness, nausea, Parkinson's disease, seizures, ulcers, or urinary problems; nalbuphine; narcotic medications for pain; pentazocine (Talwin); sedatives; sleeping pills; and tranquilizers.
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: antihistamines; buprenorphine (Buprenex, Butrans, Zubsolv, in Suboxone); butorphanol (Stadol); ipratropium (Atrovent, in Combivent); medications for irritable bowel disease, mental illness, motion sickness, nausea, Parkinson's disease, ulcers, or urinary problems; nalbuphine; and pentazocine (Talwin).
 Also tell your doctor or pharmacist if you are taking any of the following medications or have stopped taking them within the past two weeks: monoamine oxidase (MAO) inhibitors such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Emsam, Eldepryl, Zelapar), and tranylcypromine (Parnate).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have asthma, lung disease, chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways), slowed breathing, liver disease, or paralytic ileus (condition in which digested food does not move through the intestines).
+- tell your doctor if you have any of the conditions mentioned in the IMPORTANT WARNING section, liver disease, or paralytic ileus (condition in which digested food does not move through the intestines).
 Your doctor may tell you not to take oxymorphone.

-- tell your doctor if you are very overweight and if you have or have ever had a head injury; a tumor in your brain or nervous system; any condition causing increased pressure in your brain; hypothyroidism (condition in which the thyroid gland produces less hormone than normal); delirium tremens (severe withdrawal symptoms that may occur in people who drank large amounts of alcohol over time and have stopped drinking); kyphoscoliosis (curving of the spine that may cause breathing problems); low blood pressure; Addison's disease (condition in which the adrenal gland does not produce enough hormone); seizures; severe changes in mental health due to a medication; sleep apnea (condition in which breathing stops or becomes shallow during sleep); urethral stricture (blockage of the tube that allows urine to leave the body); enlarged prostate (a male reproductive gland); or heart, kidney, pancreas, or biliary tract (tubes that move bile from the liver and gallbladder to the intestine) disease.
+- tell your doctor if you have or have ever a blockage in your stomach or intestine, low blood pressure; Addison's disease (condition in which the adrenal gland does not produce enough hormone); seizures; urethral stricture (blockage of the tube that allows urine to leave the body); enlarged prostate (a male reproductive gland); or heart, kidney, pancreas, thyroid, or gall bladder disease.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking oxymorphone.